 About My Practice

 My studio is where I go to escape the noise—both in the world and in my head.
-Socially and politically, everything feels overwhelming, but when I’m sculpting, I find calm.
-It gives me peace, and I hope that same sense of peace reaches anyone who connects with my work.
-The greatest compliment I’ve ever received came from a woman who told me a sculpture of mine made her feel calm.
+Socially and politically, everything feels overwhelming.
+But when I’m sculpting, I find calm.
+It gives me peace, and I hope that anyone who connects with my work finds that same sense of peace.
+The greatest compliment I’ve ever received came from a woman who told me she liked a sculpture of mine because it made her feel calm.
 Perfect.